40+ Common Job Interview Questions (And How to Answer Them)

 11. “What do you think are your strengths?”

-Ideally, you have picked 2-3 things and a sample answer you really believe make you stand out as an employee for this particular job or company This is the kind of question that is often used during a screening or phone interview.
+How to answer: Ideally, you have picked 2-3 strengths and a sample answer you really believe will make you stand out as an employee for this particular job or company.
+This is the kind of question that is often asked during a screening or phone interview.
 The more specific you can be about examples demonstrating these strengths, the better.

 Example: “I'm usually the colleague in the room that brings everyone together when there are disagreements over strategy or business plans.”

-How to Answer: Always come prepared to discuss both a strength and weakness.
-"What is your greatest weakness?" is often one of the most dreaded questions of an interview because, quite frankly, we all believe that we cannot really be honest in answering.
+Always come prepared to discuss both strengths and weaknesses.
+“What is your greatest weakness?” is often one of the most dreaded questions of an interview because, quite frankly, we all believe that we can’t really be honest in answering.

-In other words, whatever you say, don’t say more than you have to, and remember that you don't have to literally share what you believe to be your greatest weakness.
-Typically this means choosing a single weakness and one that isn’t very serious.
+How to answer: Whatever you say, don’t say more than you have to, and remember that you don't have to literally share what you believe to be your greatest weakness.
+Choose one that is genuine yet doesn't hinder your ability to perform well at the job you're applying for, and make sure to highlight what steps you're taking to improve.

 13. “What's one of your greatest professional achievements?”

-How to Answer: Hearing about what you've accomplished is a great way for a hiring manager to see how you might contribute to the company.
-Make sure you describe the situation thoroughly but without getting too bogged down in details that aren't relevant or won't interest the interviewer.
+How to answer: Pick an achievement you're proud of and describe the situation thoroughly, but without getting too bogged down in details that aren't relevant or won't interest the interviewer.

-Example: "I took a leap of faith when I switched industries, going from a writer to a real estate agent.
-But, in my first year at my current firm, I was awarded the no. 1 agent with the highest number in sales after working hard at a job I'm truly passionate about.
-I take great pride in that achievement, and I look forward to setting new records for myself."
+Example: “I took a leap of faith when I switched industries, going from a writer to a real estate agent.
+In my first year at my current firm, I was awarded the no.1 agent with the highest number in sales after working hard at a job I'm truly passionate about.
+I take great pride in that achievement, and I look forward to setting new records for myself.”

 Example: “While I typically work best independently, I'm absolutely a team player and appreciate collaboration with my colleagues.”